gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/routines.md

 feeling satisfied.
 This eventually creates a vicious cycle: the more sugar you consume, the more your body craves it.
-The only way to mitigate the insulin spike caused by sugar is to consume it alongside fiber-rich foods such as broccoli, oats, and other vegetables and fruits.
+The only way to mitigate the insulin spike caused by sugar is to consume it alongside fiber-rich foods such as broccoli, oats, and other vegetables and fruits or by reducing your sugar consumption itself.

 By significantly reducing or eliminating sugar from your daily meals, you'll likely experience increased energy levels, improved alertness, and a more